OpenTreeOfLife/germinator/doc/ot-synthesis-v10.3.md

 ### Changes in inputs

-* one new tree collection: [aves](https://tree.opentreeoflife.org/curator/collections/josephwb/aves)
+* no new tree collections.
-* 135 new input trees, from the new collection and from existing synthesis collections
+* 21 new input trees.

 ### Changes in output